ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## Operating Model and RATS Architecture

-The EAT format follows the operational model described in Figure 1 in {{RATS.Architecture}}.
+EAT follows the operational model described in Figure 1 in {{RATS.Architecture}}.
 To summarize, an attester generates evidence in the form of a claims set describing various characteristics of an entity.
 Evidence is usually signed by a key that proves the attester and the evidence it produces are authentic.
 The claims set includes a nonce or some other means to assure freshness.